Waitress

 Waitress should not be run as root because it would cause your application code to run as root, which is not secure.
 However, this means it will not be possible to bind to port 80 or 443.
 Instead, a reverse proxy such as nginx or Apache httpd should be used in front of Waitress.

 You can bind to all external IPs on a non-privileged port by not specifying the --host option.
-Don’t do this when using a revers proxy setup, otherwise it will be possible to bypass the proxy.
+Don’t do this when using a reverse proxy setup, otherwise it will be possible to bypass the proxy.

 0.0.0.0 is not a valid address to navigate to, you’d use a specific IP address in your browser.